VirtoCommerce/start-local/README.md

 This script has the only parameter that control the versions of the VirtoCommerce components:
 - `vcSolutionVersion`: This parameter accepts `latest-stable` or `edge` values.
 The `latest-stable` value installs the latest stable [bundle](https://github.com/VirtoCommerce/vc-modules/tree/master/bundles) of the backend with a compatible version of the frontend.
 The `edge` value installs the latest available releases of backend and frontend.

 The second step is to run the `start-VC-solution.ps1` script.
-The Docker Compose file runs the solution, including the VirtoCommerce backend and frontend, PostgreSQL, Elasticsearch, and Kibana.
+The Docker Compose file runs the solution, including the VirtoCommerce backend and frontend, PostgreSQL,Redis, Elasticsearch, and Kibana.
 [Docker Compose](https://docs.docker.com/reference/cli/docker/compose/).

 To stop the containers, use the `stop-VC-solution.ps1` script.
 This script stops the containers but retains the volumes associated with them, effectively saving all database data and file data to persistent volumes.